 Although these features may have some value to a personal account, they would have little if any use for a business account, which is probably why Instagram removed them.

 The reasons for operating an Instagram account are usually very different for a business than they are for an individual – even a solopreneur.
 You use your personal Instagram account to show aspects of your life to your friends and family.
 A business runs its Instagram account to help build an audience and hopefully gain customers.
 If you are in business, you might still want to operate a personal account for your non-business activities.

 Benefits of Operating an Instagram Business Profile

 1. Access to Instagram Insights

 Instagram provides little in the way of analytics and performance statistics for the average Instagram user.
 This used to be a problem for businesses, so Facebook created Instagram Insights for businesses and power users.

 Instagram Insights provides businesses with all the essential data they need to know about their account and how their posts perform.
 It offers insight into what content works and what doesn't.
 It gives you information about your followers to help you build a picture of those who take an interest in you.

 It shows you your performance on Instagram over the last week - change in followers, the number of posts, impressions, reach, profile views, website clicks, and email clicks.
 Indeed, you can view this data for any period up to 90 days.

 It then gives you detailed demographics of your followers once you have reached at least 100 followers – their gender, ages, locations by cities and countries, and when they are most active.

 Instagram Insight also lets you view your historical posts by engagement and impressions over a period you set, up to two years.
 In addition, it gives you data relating to traditional posts, Stories, reels, IGTV videos, live videos, and promotions.

 Of course, there are times when you may want even more detailed analytics about your Instagram performance.
-We have suggestions for this in Top Instagram Analytics Tools for 2021.
+We have suggestions for this our Top Instagram Analytics Tools guide.

 2. Ability to Add a Contact Button